recepilhanli/Flexible-Save-System/README.md

 - `SavePool.cs`: Pool of save listeners and bulk data management.
 - `SaveListener.cs`: Save listener that attaches to data objects.
 - `ISave.cs`: Interfaces for objects to be saved.
-- `Example.cs`: Example usage of the save system.

 ## SavePool Initialization